Leinster Under-20 Hurling Championship: Non-Leinster teams

 On 30 September 2017, 72% of delegates at GAA Special Congress voted in favour of allowing Galway into the Leinster Championship along with any Ulster teams – as of agreed by the Ulster and Leinster Councils.

 Venues

 History

 Leinster Championship matches have always been played on a home and away basis whereby every second meeting between teams is played at the home venue of one of them.
 All of the current teams have home and away agreements, however, Antrim and Galway are not permitted to use their home grounds because they are outside the province of Leinster.

 Attendances

 Stadium attendances are a significant source of regular income for the Leinster Council and for the teams involved.

 Final

 The venue for the final also comes under the terms of the individual home and away agreements between the teams involved, however, on some occasions a neutral venue was used.
-The attendance at the 2017 Leinster final was 6,089.
+The attendance at the 2024 final between Offaly and Dublin at Laois Hire O'Moore Park, Port Laoise was 15,215.